-If a potential conflict of interest is raised or discussed at a meeting of your Responsible People, you may wish to ask that this discussion be recorded in the meeting minutes.
+If a potential conflict of interest is raised or discussed at a meeting of your Responsible People, you should ask that this discussion and the conflict of interest that has been raised be recorded in the meeting minutes. you may wish to ask that this discussion be recorded in the meeting minutes.

 There may be circumstances when you are required to disclose a conflict to your charity's members, such as if you are the sole Responsible Person, or if the other Responsible People share the same conflict.